linux-lock/bpflock/docs/memory-protections.md

   sudo kmodban -p none
   ```

-* Restrict mode, module operations are allowed only from processes in the initial mnt namespace:
+* Restrict mode, module operations are allowed only from processes in the initial pid namespace:
   ```bash
   sudo kmodban
   sudo kmodban -p restrict
   ```

-* Restrict mode, module operations are allowed only from processes in the initial mnt namespace, but loading of unsigned modules is blocked:
+* Restrict mode, module operations are allowed only from processes in the initial pid namespace, but loading of unsigned modules is blocked:
   ```bash
   sudo kmodban -p restrict -b unsigned_module
   ```

-* Restrict mode, module operations are allowed only from processes in the initial mnt namespace, but automatic module loading is blocked for all:
+* Restrict mode, module operations are allowed only from processes in the initial pid namespace, but automatic module loading is blocked for all:
   ```bash
   sudo kmodban -p restrict -b autoload_module
   ```